Joyal-Joshi/Digital_Blocks/4_Sequential_circuits/README.md

 The State of the output is unknown when both Set and Reset are high simultaneously.
 With some modifications in SR Flip-Flop, this unused state can be used, to toggle between High and Low.

 The pulse width should be smaller than the time to loop around in JK Flip-Flops to prevent racing.
+It is better to use Master-Slave Flip-Flops to avoid racing conditions.

 https://github.com/user-attachments/assets/72c60138-d477-4356-a9cb-d7a36c03fe34

 https://www.falstad.com/s.php?s=shNFWi

+## 2.4.
+T Flip-Flop

+Instead of two separate inputs to set and reset, one common Toggle bit can be used to either switch on or off the toggle.

+Similar to JK Flip-Flops, Master-Slave Flip-Flops are used to prevent racing.